emilioforrer/haml_coffee_assets/README.md

 config.hamlcoffee.context = false
 ```

-Your custom context function must take the local context as parameter and returns the merged context function.
+Your custom context function must take the local context as parameter and returns the merged context data.
-The following example implementation used the _.underscore extend function to merge an inline defined global
+The following example uses the _.underscore `extend` function to merge the global context data with the
-context:
+passed local context data:

 ```coffeescript
 App.globalTemplateContext = (locals) -> _.extend({}, {